 The first legal problem you might encounter with a dash camera is related to the fact that installing this device is mostly not on your dashboard.

-The reason this an important difference that many jurisdictions set limits on how many devices such as GPS navigation units and dash cameras are obscuring the windshield.
+The reason this a complete difference that many jurisdictions set limits on how many devices such as GPS navigation units and dash cameras are obscuring the windshield.

 The general rule is that if your dash camera blurs more than 5 square inches on the driver’s side or 7 square inches on the passenger side, you can face disaster.

 One option is to contact local law enforcement or attorneys who are experienced in their fields, although the only way to ensure that you get the right information is direct to the source.

 Fortunately, many jurisdictions provide easy online access to local laws and codes.back to menu ↑

 What States Forbid Dash Cams Installed Windshields?

-Some laws are related, in general, to windshield barriers, and others designed to regulate sunscreens or stickers, but they often use obscure language that can cover any object that is blocking.
+Some laws are related, in general, to windshield barriers, and others designed to regulate sunscreens or stickers.
+They often use obscure language that can cover any object that is blocking.

-So even if you attach your dash cam to your dashboard, if it seems to be blocking your view, you might pull over.
+So even if you attach your dashcam to your dashboard, if it seems to be blocking your view, you might be pulled over.
+We recommend exploring our article where you can find recommendations on how to install a dashcam.

 The following table contains three categories: states that have specific or unclear restrictions on windshield barriers, states that determine obstructed windshield parts, and states where no windshield barrier can be found.

 Alabama, Arkansas, Connecticut, Delaware, Florida, Georgia, Idaho, Iowa, Kansas, Kentucky, Louisiana, Massachusetts, Michigan, Mississippi, Montana, Nebraska, New Hampshire, New Jersey, Maine, New Mexico, New York, North Dakota, Oklahoma, Pennsylvania, Rhode Island,Oregon, South Carolina, South Dakota, Tennessee, Texas, Virginia, Washington, West Virginia, Wisconsin, Wyoming,Ohio